Ouranosinc/Magpie/docs/services.rst

 remote data server named `Thematic Real-time Environmental Distributed Data Services` (`THREDDS`_).
 The :term:`Service` employs two (2) types of :term:`Resource`, namely :class:`magpie.models.Directory` and :class:`magpie.models.File`.
 All the directory resources can be nested any number of times, and files can only reside as leaves of the hierarchy, similarly to a traditional file system.
-The :term:`Allowed Permissions` on both the :term:`Service` itself or any of its children :term:`Resource` are :attr:`Permission.BROWSE`, :attr:`Permission.READ`, and :attr:`Permission.WRITE` (see note below regarding this last permission).
+The :term:`Allowed Permissions <Allowed Permission>` on both the :term:`Service` itself or any of its children :term:`Resource` are :attr:`Permission.BROWSE`, :attr:`Permission.READ`, and :attr:`Permission.WRITE` (see note below regarding this last permission).

 .. versionadded:: 3.1
     The :attr:`Permission.BROWSE` permission is used to provide listing access of contents when targeting a